Davut7/Davut7/README.md

 I'm a third-grade student at Oguzhan Engineering University, majoring in cybersecurity.
 Currently, I'm diving deep into the world of web development, specializing in backend technologies.
 I'm passionate about problem-solving and love the intricacies of cybersecurity.

            🚀 \*\*Current Status:\*\*
-- Backend Developer at Intill Studio - Tech Stack: Node.js, Nest.js
+- Backend Developer - Tech Stack: Node.js, Nest.js

      🌐 \*\*On the Web Development Horizon:\*\*
 - Exploring new ways to enhance web security